(Pocket-lint) - Lego announced back in March 2020 it would be producing interactive Super Mario Lego sets in cahoots with Nintendo.

 Our kids loved the "interactive" element without the need to feel like you are sat in front of a TV or iPad all the time, and the ability to make your own levels rather than be defined by what Lego suggests is also appealing.
 This is Lego that once built needs to be played with rather than just sit on a shelf.

-The Piranha Plant Power Slide Expansion Set (which we've built) sits somewhere in the middle and offers a slide which uses Mario's in-built gyroscope to monitor whether you're hitting the piranhas while you slide between them.
+The Piranha Plant Power Slide Expansion Set (which we've built) sits somewhere in the middle and offers a slide that uses Mario's in-built gyroscope to monitor whether you're hitting the piranhas while you slide between them.

 Bowser’s Castle Boss Battle Expansion Set sits at the top of the pile, comes complete with Bowser to defeat, and is certainly bigger than anything else in the range.